usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHDv410_DocumentRecipient_minimal/Bad_Profile/description.md

 linkage between List and DocumentReference and between DocumentReference and Binary is present.

 **Metadata contents**: List and DocumentReference contain the minimum required by Comprehensive Metadata.
 Bundle.meta.profile contains an invalid value.
-The List and DocumentReference.masterIdentifier are given unique values before the transaction is sent.
+The List.identifier and DocumentReference.masterIdentifier are given unique values before the transaction is sent.

 **Expected Outcome**: Transaction will fail with status 400 and no contents will be persisted to the server.
 An OperationOutcome resource will be returned.